mebobby2/book-ms/resources/README.md

 /var/lib/docker is where docker store image files. 'df -h /var/lib/docker' shows it has 10gb of total space.
 The disk mount is /dev/sda1.
 Following steps 1 & 2 on https://tvi.al/resize-sda1-disk-of-your-vagrant-virtualbox-vm/ solved this issue.
 The jenkins image is built and pushed into our local registry.

 Works! blue/green deployments work.
 However, running into a problem when executing commands from cd vm, the mongo db and books-ms containers are not being added to the books-ms-nw network overlay.
 So, same problem as outlined a few paragraphs above.

+Figured out why books-ms and mongo db are not added to the network overlay.
+To do with different docker versions on the VMs?

+So, I upgraded the docker engine on the swarm nodes.
+However, I forgot to update the systemd unit fields for docker, so it meant I could start docker manually with dockerd, but could not do so via 'systemctl start docker.service'.
+After updating the systemd unit files to use the new start command for the newer version of docker, everything worked!
+Running the jenkins pipeline to deploy the book-ms and mongo db worked!
+And mongo and book-ms were added to the same network overlay and were able to connect!

+THere is small issue - using DOCKER_HOST on the cd vm pointing to swarm-master gets a unable to connect error.
+However, if I:
+1. manually ssh into swarm-master and do 'systemctl stop docker.service' and 'systemctl start docker.service' it Works
+2. run the jenkins pipeline (which restarts docker) it works.

+Can't be bothered fixing this so in the meantime, just use this workaround...